Peruvian Slang Words and Phrases

 • germa — a girl or girlfriend.

-• grone – a black-skinned person.
+• grone – black, or a black-skinned person.
 An example of Peruvian slang where the order of the syllables has been reversed: negro = grone.
 You may see this used in graffiti, where Zona Grone means Black Zone, an Alianza Lima football fan tag.

 • huachimán – watchman (from the English word).
 A huachimán in Peru is a private security guard, often one who patrols a specific street or block at night.